AdaCore/gnatstudio/docs/users_guide/extending.rst

   You can do this done for your own tools using the shell command :file:`Locations.parse`, which takes several arguments so that you can specify your own regular expression to find the file name, line number and so on in the error message.
-By default, it's configured to work with error message of the forms::
+By default, it is configured to work with error message of the forms::

     file:line: message